Accelerated Collegiate Experience

 Fort Myers, FL.
 33965-6565

 Early admission is a program of enrollment in classes at FGCU on a full-time basis.
-The student is not registererd in any classes at the high school.
+The student is not registererd in any classes at their high school.

 Home education students have equal access to early admission just as public school students.
 Home education students must present evidence to FGCU that the home education program is in compliance with section 1002.41, F.S. in order to provide early admission opportunities comparable to those for public school students.
 FGCU must enter into a Home Education Articulation Agreement with each student seeking enrollment in an early admission course.
 There is no minimum GPA requirement for home education students.